mathiasbourgoin/SPOC/ROADMAP.md

 3. **Vulkan/Metal**: Should plugins for these be included in initial scope?
 4. **WebGPU**: Browser support via wasm - worth considering?
 5. **LLVM backend**: Worth implementing as Custom backend for CPU optimization?
+6. **Buffer layout**: SoA vs AoS - should we auto-transform for GPU efficiency?